Orcro/urltester/README.md

 ### Dependencies

-There is one dependency [clj-http](https://github.com/dakrone/clj-http).
-That software package is released under the MIT license with the following copyright notice:
+There is one direct dependency [clj-http](https://github.com/dakrone/clj-http).
+That software package is released under the [MIT](https://mit-license.org) license with the following copyright notice:

 > Copyright (c) 2013 M. Lee Hinman

 ### REUSE

-This project is compliant with version 3.0 of the [REUSE](https://reuse.software) specification and uses SPDX standard file headers.
+This project is compliant with version 3.0 of the [REUSE](https://reuse.software) specification and uses SPDX standard file headers throughout.

 ### SBOM

-A software bill of materials will be generated before version 1 is released.
+_A software bill of materials will be generated before version 1 is released._

 ## Contact

-Orcro Ltd. team@orcro.co.uk
+:house_with_garden: Orcro Ltd. team@orcro.co.uk

-Maintainer Alex alexander.murphy@orcro.co.uk
+:hammer: Maintainer Alex alexander.murphy@orcro.co.uk